mob-lect/lecture09-notification-settings/README.md

-# Intents
+# Notifications and Settings

-This repository contains code examples demonstrating Android Intents, Broadcast Receivers, and SMS messaging.
-See the accompanying [lecture notes](https://info448-s17.github.io/lecture-notes/intents.html) for more details.
+This repository contains code examples demonstrating Android Notifications and Settings.
+See the accompanying [lecture notes](https://info448-s17.github.io/lecture-notes/notifications-settings.html) for more details.